lisageeee/InterviewPrep/README.md

 - ~do something~
 - If value.left != null add it to the queue `offer()`
 - If value.right != null add it to the queue `offer()`
+### BSTs
+-Often testing recursion when asked this type of question -Lookup is O(logn) since you only have to look in half the tree
+### Heaps
+- A tree
+-Min-heap: each child is >= parent node.
+Root node always smallest value
+-Max-heap: each child is <= parent node.
+Root node always largest value -Good for prioritizing ~ O(1) lookup for maximum value (highest priority) in max-heap

 ## Graphs